-Deadline: November 1, annually (Application must be sent to the American Academy in Rome)
+Deadline: November 1, odd years (Application must be sent to the American Academy in Rome)

 McKim, Mead & White Building, American Academy in Rome; Photograph by Robert Reck, 2001.
 (Courtesy of the American Academy in Rome)